ChangJoo-Park/sequelize/docs-ko/usage.md

 The syntax used depends on the replacements option passed to the function:

-* If an array is passed, `?` will be replaced in the order that they appear in the array
+- If an array is passed, `?` will be replaced in the order that they appear in the array
-* If an object is passed, `:key` will be replaced with the keys from that object.
-If the object contains keys not found in the query or vice versa, an exception will be thrown.
+- If an object is passed, `:key` will be replaced with the keys from that object.If the object contains keys not found in the query or vice versa, an exceptionwill be thrown.

 ```js
 sequelize